 There are infinite resources on how to get a job and how to keep one.
 But there isn’t nearly as much advice on how to leave a job, whether voluntary or involuntary.

-However you leave a job, there will likely be a financial impact.
-Hopefully it’s a positive one (i.e. more money).
+Whatever your reasons are for leaving a job, there will likely be a financial impact.
+Hopefully, it’s a positive one (i.e. more money).
 But there can also be negative consequences.

 Here are ideas on how to leave a job without hurting your personal finances.

 When possible, leave on your own terms

 Workers can’t always anticipate job loss.
 But often there are signs that you may be let go.
 Maybe the company is struggling and announcing layoffs in other divisions.
 New leadership often leads to personnel changes further down the organization.
 Perhaps your manager has become distant or not including you in key projects.

 If you start to get the sense your current job is at risk of being eliminated, it’s best to start looking now.
 Don’t wait until the hammer drops before you begin a search for new employment.